rehierl/abstract-properties/_remarks.md

-generic properties
-- "generic" in order to distinguish these properties from those of a graph
-- i.e. properties/characteristics inherent to particular graph/tree

 note to self
-- be clear
-- stay on topic
+- be clear - stay on topic
-- keep it slim
+- keep it (somewhat) slim

-as an intermediate goal
-- flesh it out only up until types of properties are defined
+add a prolog chapter?
+- e.g. dedicated to ...

 # remarks

 - document order - the pre-order trace
-- tree order - the node order of the document tree
+- (doc)tree order - the node order of the document/dom tree
-- keep the difference of - total vs. partial
+- keep the difference of - total vs. partial (!)